 Even Though These Foods are Considered High in Purines

-Recommendations for Seafood Should be Individualized
+Recommendations With Regard to Seafood Should be Individualized

-At this point, it may seem like it gets confusing.
+At this point, it may seem like it receives confusing.
 Isn't seafood typically recommended as part of a diet which usually is healthy for the heart?
 Yet research has revealed that there is a strong, undeniable link between seafood and gout.
 How does Choi reconcile what seems like conflicting information?
 This individual believes "recommendations for seafood should be individual."

 Sorting Out the Myths